 Another interesting note is that Álvarez connected more power punches than jabs in 11 of the 12 rounds.
 The only round Álvarez threw more jabs was the 1st round, which is generally when boxers throw the fewest punches and are getting a feel for their opponent and measuring distance.
 In contrast, Golovkin landed more jabs in 6 of the 12 rounds.

-So who really won?
+So, who really won?

 To create my own scorecard, I created the following weights on each of the punch metrics we discussed above.
 In this point system, power punches landed are heavily favored.

 - 1 point for a punch thrown and 3 points for a landed jab, as this generally shows aggression, control, and tempo.
-A landed jab would be worth 3 times as much as a thrown punch, equating to 4 points as it would include 3 points for the landing and 1 point for the throw.
+A landed jab would be worth 3 times as much as a thrown punch, equating to 4 points, as it would include 3 points for the landing and 1 point for the throw.

-- 11 points for a power punch, as these are the most detrimental and desirable punch to land.
+- 11 points for a power punch, as these are the most detrimental and desirable punches to land.
 A landed power punch would be worth 3 times as much as a landed jab.
-The boxer would also get the 1 point for the punch thrown in addition to landing the punch.
+The boxer would also get 1 point for the punch thrown in addition to landing the punch.

-Adding the points system to each of the punches we get the following totals.
+Adding the points system to each of the punches, we get the following totals.